Know Climbing Issues

 - Pick up what others may have left behind.

 Tip: Take part in the Access Fund's Adopt-a-Crag day held each September.
 This program brings climbers together with local land managers and landowners for conservation and stewardship.
-See the Access Fund Web site to find when and where for your community.
+See the Access Fund website for details.

 Cleaning the Route